-Do your children like painting with watercolors?
-Then try this friendly watercolor monster art project with them the next time it’s cold and rainy outside.
+Do your children like blow painting with straws?
+Then try this friendly watercolor monster art and craft project with them the next time it’s cold and rainy outside.

 In fact it is a lot of fun and super easy.